Team1100/FRCRasPiVisionApp/README.md

             2. On line 112, set `ip` to your computer's ip address.
                 1. On Windows, find your ip by opening Command Prompt and typing `ipconfig`
                 2. On Mac, find your ip by opening Terminal and typing `ifconfig`
-    3. To specify which variables you want published to NetworkTables, add additional lines to the code starting at line 172.
+    3. To specify which variables you want published to NetworkTables, add additional lines to the code:
+        1. Search `Data published for Apriltags` to find the start of data published for Apriltags
+        2. Search `Data published for Color` to find the start of data published for Color
     4. If you wish to calculate the distance to a target, move onto step 13.
-        1. Otherwise go to lines 59 through 71, set all five variables to 1, and skip to step 14.
+        1. Otherwise search `Distance Calculation Constants`, set all following ten numbers to 1, and skip to step 14.
 13. Calculate the distance to a target
     1. Read up on calculating distance to a target.
-    2. Go to lines 59 through 71 and fill in the five empty variables.
+    2. search `Distance Calculation Constants` and fill in the five empty lists.
         1. *vertFOV* is the vertical field of view of the camera.
             1. Calulate *vertFOV* by facing the camera toward a wall (making sure it's flat).
             2. Measure the distance from the camera to the wall (We will call this `adjacentDistance`).